-The Financial Statements included here represent the accounts for the PCC and Group (PCC accounts on pages x).
+The Financial Statements included here represent the accounts for the Chief Constable.
 The financial statements cover the 12 months to the 31 March 2023.

 Some figures within tables may not sum up exactly due to rounding differences when stating values to the nearest thousand pounds.